Luis Alberto Ambroggio: College

+Career

 He came to the United States in 1967.
 Under the Leadership Program of the United Nations, he served as an intern in the U.S. Congress and then on the White House Cabinet Committee for the advancement of the Hispanic population during the Nixon administration.
 He also worked at the Pan American Development Foundation and at the Embassy of Argentina in Washington, DC.

-Business career

 In 1976 Ambroggio founded the company, Aerospace International Marketing (AIM), which he sold in 2001 and would continue as the Chief Advisor to the Board until 2008.